HappyXiaoTian/gitskills/readme.txt

-Creatign a new branch is quick $ simple
+Creatign a new branch is quick and simple